datalad-handbook/book/docs/basics/101-136-history.rst

 will preserve all changes made to files until the specified commit in the dataset, but remove them from the datasets history.
-This means the commits *until* ``COMMIT`` (not *including* ``COMMIT``) will not be in your history anymore, and instead untracked changes that can be saved again.
-In other words, the modifications you made in these commits that are "undone" will still be present in your dataset -- just not written to the history.
+This means the commits *until* ``COMMIT`` (not *including* ``COMMIT``) will not be in your history anymore, and instead "untracked files" or "unsaved changes".
+In other words, the modifications you made in these commits that are "undone" will still be present in your dataset -- just not written to the history anymore.

 The COMMIT in the command can either be a hash or a reference with the HEAD pointer.
-Let's stay with the hash:
+Let's stay with the hash, and reset to the commit prior to saving the Gitjokes:

 .. runrecord:: _examples/DL-101-136-106
    :language: console